Captain America: Symbol of Truth #2: This issue is a mixed bag.

 While Sabé goes to free the Tatooine refugees who the governor has conscripted into service, Vader takes on the governor, only for her to reveal that she's working on a weapon capable of stunning him.
 Ochi arrives in time to save Vader from the now-arrived Dawn agents and the governor's troops.

-After the governor escapes, Sabé interviews a conscript who explains that the governor's weapon can drain power from living things, even entire plants.
+After the governor escapes, Sabé interviews a conscript who explains that the governor's weapon can drain power from living things, even entire planets.
 The conscript is devastated to learn that she used it on Karolia, a densely forested planet.
 As he grieves, Vader recalls Tarkin's destruction of Alderaan and his final moments with Padmé where he refused her entreaties to return to the light side.
 (I'll be honest that I didn't see the connection between the two memories.)

 While Sabé stays to destroy the weapon, Vader leaves in hot pursuit of the governor, whose future is pretty short, clearly.